blue0x1/rosemary/README.md

 ---

 Rosemary transparently intercepts traffic on remote hosts at the kernel level: no proxy settings, no TUN/TAP devices, no proxychains.
+Agents connect back to the server over QUIC.
 You reach the entire remote network as if you were directly on it.

 ---